grscheller/web/README.md

 # grscheller/web GitHub Repo

-Infrastructure used to develop and maintain the GRScheller Software Development GitHub Page.
+**GRScheller Software Development GitHub Page** content and the infrastructure used to maintain it.

 ## Rendered GitHub Pages